TCC-MonitoramentoInteligente/object-detection/README.md

 4. Install requirements `$ pip install -r requirements.txt`;
 5. Download YOLO pre-trained weight file `$ wget https://pjreddie.com/media/files/yolov3.weights`.

+## Testing
+There is a simple script to test if the detector is working.
+Run `$ python3 detector_test.py --image /path/to/image`.
+You should see a list with all the detected objects, represented by the model/Object class.

 ## Usage
 ```
 from detector import Detector